Senate panel blasts government lawyers on Swiss tax crackdown

 Chaired by Democrat Carl Levin, the panel issued a report alleging misdeeds by Credit Suisse, Switzerland’s second-largest bank.
 The report said Credit Suisse opened Swiss accounts for more than 22,000 U.S. customers with combined assets of as much as $12 billion.

-With cash-strapped governments worldwide tightening international tax law enforcement, a public hearing on the Levin report slated for Wednesday will put pressure on the Justice Department to conclude its long-running probe of Credit Suisse.
-But the two are not yet in agreement over a resolution, a person familiar with the matter said.
+With cash-strapped governments worldwide tightening international tax law enforcement, the Levin report and a public hearing on it slated for Wednesday will put pressure on the Justice Department to conclude its long-running probe of Credit Suisse, but the two are not yet in agreement over a resolution, a person familiar with the matter said.

 “There’s no number on the table...
 There’s no indication that there’s any finality in any discussions,” said the person, who declined to be named.

-“We won’t hesitate to indict if and when circumstances merit,” the department said in a statement.
+“We won’t hesitate to indict if and when circumstances merit,” the department said.

 The Senate subcommittee, known for long and detailed probes of financial misconduct, has been examining tax evasion for many years and held hearings on UBS in 2008 and 2009.